Peter McGlashan

 Peter Donald McGlashan (born 22 June 1979) is a former cricketer who represented New Zealand in 11 Twenty20 Internationals and four One Day Internationals.
-A right-handed wicket-keeper-batsman, he played for Northern Districts in domestic cricket.
-He is the brother of women's cricketer Sara McGlashan.
+A right-handed wicket-keeper-batsman, he played for Central Districts, Otago and Northern Districts in domestic cricket.
+He is the brother of cricketer Sara McGlashan and grandson of Robin Schofield.

+McGlasham was born at Napier in 1979.
+He was educated at Napier Boys' High School.
+He played over 200 top-level matches in his career.

 Retirement

 In 2012 he retired from cricket and took a full-time job as the director of sport and wellbeing for the Glenn Family Foundation.
 In the 2019 New Zealand local elections, he stood for the Labour Party in the Maungakiekie-Tāmaki Local Board and was elected.
+McGlashan was re-elected to the Local Board in 2022, and decided not to stand again in 2025.
+McGlashan has also worked as a cricket commentator and in 2023 was involved in the first ever international cricket commentary broadcast in Te Reo Māori involving a match between New Zealand and Sri Lanka.